 + PRO: Taipei has excellent private schools

 Taiwan has a developed world school system which is competitive and holds students to high standards.
 Although there aren't many of them, the international schools are excellent.
 They provide a Western-style education in Taipei.

 - CON: Taiwanese teaching style and cram schools

 Students get an overwhelming amount of homework, and learning tends to be rote learning rather than based on critical thinking.
 Many parents will say that these local schools are fantastic – they help children learn more, review and understand more, and help them score highly on Taiwan's necessary placement tests.
 That said, most Westerners feel that the amount of time Taiwanese students spend in class just to compete at the most basic level is too much.

 Public healthcare in Taiwan is excellent, heavily subsidised and accessible.
 If working or studying here, one is eligible for it.

 Taiwan's National Health Insurance (NHI) doesn't cover checkups but makes treatment, medication, dental and vision care and hospitalisation affordable.
 If an expat passes the health check required to get a long-term visa in Taiwan and receives an Alien Resident Card, they will be covered by Taiwanese public healthcare.

 - CON: National Health Insurance in Taiwan is concerned with survival and treatment and not quality of life

 Often the most comfortable, easiest treatments are not covered (or not covered initially) because they improve quality of life but not survival rates.

-If one is sick and needs a certain medication, there are regulations as to what can be prescribed first – and what can be given after that if the first drug doesn’t work.
-Doctors are not always free to just prescribe the medication they feel will be most effective.
+If one is sick and needs a specific medication, there are regulations as to what can be prescribed first – and what can be given after that if the first drug doesn't work.
+Doctors are not always free to prescribe the medication they feel will be most effective.